- Instantly calculate aggregate Greeks and break-even points

 Does it work in my version of Excel?

-The simulator works in all versions of Excel from Excel 97 to Excel 2016, also including Office 365 and Excel for Mac.
+The simulator works in all versions of Excel from Excel 97 to the latest, also including Office 365 and Excel for Mac.
 For older versions you may need to use a different version of the simulator, which is also included.

 Does it work in OpenOffice / LibreOffice / Apple Numbers / other spreadsheet software?

 It may work in some, but unfortunately we can’t guarantee it and can’t provide support for software other than Microsoft Excel.
 Generally you need your software to support Excel formulas and macros.

 How do I pay?
 Is it secure?